In this section

 - Shopping & Souvenirs

 Get away from the stresses and strains of city life and take a step back in time in Crovie.
-You will find no shops, no phone signal and – incredibly – no roads.
-A very different experience to that of the city of Aberdeen!

 It’s a village with a collection of houses appearing to almost emerge from the crisp North Sea, sandwiched between water and cliffs.
 Access to Crovie is by a very steep hill and can you believe that locals have to transport their shopping by wheelbarrow from a car park at the top of the cliff?
 Amazing!